-The fertile ground at Red Wiggler Community Farm not only grows delicious organic vegetables, it also nourishes a healthy, inclusive community.
+The fertile ground at Red Wiggler Community Farm (a "certified organic" farm) not only grows delicious vegetables, it also nourishes a healthy, inclusive community.
 Since 1996, Red Wiggler has provided meaningful employment for individuals with disabilities and hands-on educational experiences for youth and adults on a local farm.
 Working on seven acres of land in Ovid Hazen Wells Park, "growers" gain confidence, social skills, and a paycheck (by weeding, planting beds, harvesting, and selling) while providing customers of all income levels access to healthy, local food.
-25% of food goes to low-income households; the Farm to Group Home program brings fresh fruits and vegetables to 100 group homes in Montgomery County; and Red Wiggler makes regular deliveries to MANNA Food Center (another Catalogue non-profit).
-Community Supported Agriculture gives 90 nearby households the chance to pick up fresh food each week and support an active neighborhood farm in the process.
-Tours, service projects, and environmental stewardship programs also engage 700 more community members each year.
+30% of food goes to low-income households; the Farm to Group Home program brings fresh fruits and vegetables to 100 group homes in Montgomery County; and Red Wiggler makes regular deliveries to MANNA Food Center (another Catalogue non-profit).
+Community Supported Agriculture gives 120 nearby households the chance to pick up fresh food each week and support an active neighborhood farm in the process.
+Tours, service projects, and environmental stewardship programs also engage 750 more community members each year.
 Here, the work is truly organic -- and bountiful.

 Where They Operate: MD-Montgomery County; MD-Frederick County; Upper Montgomery County

 Age Groups Served: Youth (5-11); Pre-teen/teen (12-17); Young adult (18-24); Adult (25-49); Seniors (50+)